 For nearly three years, Christina and Zach Meloy (who met in Costa Rica, Christina's home country) served weekly dinners at their PushStart Kitchen supper club, first out of a basement studio in the Goat Farm Arts Center and then out of their own loft.
-With the help of a Kickstarter funding campaign (they raised $71,950, exceeding their $50,000 goal), the couple were able to open a permanent restaurant space in the Home Park building previously occupied by Kool Korner Groceries.
-The pace of meals is still getting up to speed, but Zach Meloy turns out some meticulous compositions—often inflected with Latin American ingredients—that can taste as stunning as they look.
-The menu is concise, offering four or five choices among appetizers, entrees, and desserts.
-Meloy is always tinkering.
-One night an oozy, slow-cooked egg was perched over leek jam, paired with a dollop of romesco sauce, and dotted with roasted garlic cloves and rounds of crisp masa dough that serve as de facto croutons.
+With the help of a Kickstarter funding campaign (they raised $71,950, exceeding their $50,000 goal), the couple opened a permanent restaurant space in the Home Park building previously occupied by Kool Korner Groceries.
+The pace of meals is still getting up to speed, but Zach turns out some meticulous compositions—often inflected with Latin American ingredients—that can taste as stunning as they look.
+The menu is concise, offering four or five nightly changing choices among appetizers, entrees, and desserts.
+Zach is always tinkering.
+One night an oozy, slow-cooked egg was perched over leek jam, paired with a dollop of romesco sauce, and dotted with roasted garlic cloves and rounds of crisp masa dough that served as de facto croutons.
 A week later, the same egg preparation was arranged over pearl-shaped pasta with fennel jam and bacony lardons.
 Both impressed.